informalsystems/hydro/README.md

 # Pausing/Un-pausing of the contract
 In case of emergency, the Oversight committee will be able to suspend any actions on the smart contract by submitting the Pause transaction to the smart contract.
 Once the contract is paused, it can be un-paused through the Cosmos Hub governance by submitting the proposal to migrate the contract state (potentially to the same Code ID, in case the contract is safe to unpause without any changes to the code).
 Such proposal execution will trigger the `migrate()` function on the new contract code.
 This function will un-pause the contract and allow normal functioning of the contract to continue.
+For more information on contract upgrade through the Cosmos Hub governance see [here](./docs/contract_upgrade.md).